EOEboh/EOEboh/README.md

 ## Hobbies
 I play basketball and chess as hobbies.
 I would love to live in San Francisco one day.

+## Technical Writing
-You can check out my articles on Hashnode [here](https://hashnode.com/@Captain-EO).
+I'm also a technical writer, I write on front-end technologies, user documentations and guides, web 3.0 etc You can check out my articles on Hashnode [here](https://hashnode.com/@Captain-EO).

 My portfolio is currently unavailable as I am rebranding it.
 Updates later